Automobile

 • Finally, the magneto ignition system is widely used in applications such as tractors, outboard motors, washing machines, marine engines, power units, and natural gas engines.

-Below are the functional components that aid the working of magneto ignition system in various applications:
+Below are the functional components that aid the working of magneto ignition systems in various applications:

 Magneto: